 1988: Cambridge Z88

 There were a few attempts to create a low-cost compact portable computer after the Epson HX-20, but none are as missed at the Cambridge Z88.
-Created by Clive Sinclair’s new company after selling the Sinclair trademark to Amstrad, the Z88 had a large high-contrast LCD screen and a silent membrane keyboard.
+Created by Sir Clive Sinclair’s new company after he sold the Sinclair trademark to Amstrad, the Z88 had a large high-contrast LCD screen and a silent membrane keyboard.
 The 0.9kg weight, 20-hour battery life on four AA batteries and built-in PipeDream productivity software made it popular with writers and journalists — as did the £230 price.

 1989: Psion MC Series